AccelByte/extend-service-extension-go/docs/8-integrating-with-cloudsave.md

 For more accurate details how it was implemented please refer to `pkg/storage/storage.go`

 That's it!
-You've now integrated AccelByte's CloudSave into your GuildService.
+You've now integrated AccelByte's CloudSave into your Guild Service.
 You can now use CloudSave to save and retrieve guild progress, along with any other data you might need to store.